Outline of the regulations

 1. Guidelines for Exhaust Gas Cleaning Systems

-Consequently, ClassNK issued the third version Guidelines for Exhaust Gas Cleaning Systems to add the explanation of “2015 Guidelines for Exhaust Gas Cleaning Systems adopted by IMO (hereinafter referred to as IMO EGCS Guidelines), class requirements for EGCS and relevant equipment, class notations for EGCS and local/regional regulations for fuel oil sulphur content.
+ClassNK issued the Guidelines for Exhaust Gas Cleaning Systems to add the explanation of Guidelines for Exhaust Gas Cleaning Systems adopted by IMO (hereinafter referred to as IMO EGCS Guidelines), class requirements for EGCS and relevant equipment, class notations for EGCS and local/regional regulations for fuel oil sulphur content.
 As shown in the table below, there are different versions depending on the incorporated IMO EGCS Guidelines.

 The Guidelines can be downloaded from “ClassNK MyPage” after the registration.